 juju resolved unit-name/# command to retry manually.

-and upgrade to.
-This defaults to 'released', indicating that only the latest
+software and defaults to 'released', indicating that only the latest stable

 To run the upcoming stable release (before it has passed the normal QA process) you can set:

-Alternatively, for testing purposes, you can use the latest unstable version of Juju by setting:
+For testing purposes, you can use the latest unstable version by setting: